AGenius/XeroAuth2API/README.md

 Visit https://github.com/XeroAPI/Xero-NetStandard

+### Limitations
+Presently the project is being worked on so dont expect it to work perfectly.
+The API only handlesexposes parts of the Xero AccountApi but more will follow

 ### Create a Xero App first
 Follow these steps to create your Xero app to allow access to your Xero tenant(s)